Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, a fire is created around the survivor.
 When the Super Tank dies, a fire is created around the Super Tank.
 		// - "Fire Range"
 		// - "Fire Range Chance"
-		// "Fire Hit" - When a survivor is hit by the Super Tank's claw or rock, a fire is created around the survivor.
+		// "Fire Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, a fire is created around the survivor.
 		// - "Fire Chance"
 		// - "Fire Hit Mode"
 		// Requires "st_fire.smx" to be installed.